-SE Campus has access to the Parent-Community Liaison and the Director of Development to build relationships with additional community stakeholders and facilitate parental involvement with campus and co-curricular acitivies.
+NW Campus has access to the Parent-Community Liaison and the Director of Development to build relationships with additional community stakeholders and facilitate parental involvement with campus and co-curricular acitivies.
 The Parent-Community Liaison and the Director of Development have extensive ties to community and business organizations to facilitate partnerships to create an environment conducive to student safety and success.

-B. Extend or restructure the school day so as to add time for such strategies as advisory periods that build relationships betwee. ...udents, faculty, and other school sta
+B. Extend or restructure the school day so as to add time for such strategies as advisory periods that and the second s 5 build relationships between .udents, faculty, and other school sta